SEARCH THIS BLOG

 And the very inviting tables inside the shop.

 Arrange a time with her for your group and Rosaria will choose a few wines for you.
 She'll explain them a bit, offer tastings of all to all with little appetizers as well.
 There are several square wooden high tables scattered around, with stools, for you to use for as long as you like enjoying the wines.
 The atmosphere in the shop is friendly and relaxed, one never feels pressured to buy, or to leave.
 If you're not there for a tasting you can still enjoy the tables and the ambience.
 Simply buy a bottle off the shelves and if you'd like to stay and enjoy it there Rosaria will open it for you and provide you with as many glasses as you need.
-Just like with the tastings, there is no additional charge for this service.
 And you'll probably get a bit of education and some great conversation also.
 (What a great idea for a rainy afternoon when you're wondering what to do!)

 Rosaria proudly showed me a magazine article written about her in a Disney publication.
 It features a great photo of her in her shop, where everyone leaves as a friend of hers.
 She has built up quite a clientele over the years, with customers and fans from around the world, and when they return to Stresa they contact Rosaria first to ask her what they can bring back to her from their own countries.